apathetic/modular-synth/modular-synth/README.md

   - masterOut's in/out labels are bounded by module canvas area (ie. overflow causes visual errors)
   - when a node is selected, all connected connections become highlighted
   - must press shift to sort in play mode
+  - single click on Module fire sortable; should only be onDrag

 - LOADING